what is this blog about?

 work with me

 From time to time I get asked to produce content.
-You will have seen my work in the likes of Taiwan Tourism Bureau, other culture and travel magazines such as Travel in Taiwan, Ketagalan Media, and Uber Eats Taipei.
+You will have seen my work in the likes of Taiwan Tourism Bureau, culture and travel magazines such as Travel in Taiwan, and Ketagalan Media.
 If you like to contact me for writing or photo projects – anything at all really, feel free to hit the buttons below.

 有時候我幫別人創作。你或許在中華民國觀光局，還有文化和旅遊的雜誌像是台灣觀光雙月刊(Travel in Taiwan)，Ketagalan Media 以及 台北美食速遞服務 (UberEATS Taipei), 看過我的作品. 如果你也想跟我合作創作，拍照的工作，那不要猶豫跟我聯絡。